Everything you need to know about breast implant illness

 These figures show that there is a need for more information and an overall increase in longitudinal studies surrounding the issues of breast implants.
 Much of the details and personal experiences of people suffering from this illness can be found through articles, informal blogs or Facebook groups instead of through those responsible.

-and what options women have to treat these symptoms, Dr. Diana Zuckerman, president of the National Center for Health Research stated, “Many women have reported that their debilitating autoimmune symptoms decreased or disappeared after their breast implants were removed, but scientific data is needed to establish the rate of recovery.”
+Dr. Diana Zuckerman, president of the National Center for Health Research stated, “Many women have reported that their debilitating autoimmune symptoms decreased or disappeared after their breast implants were removed, but scientific data is needed to establish the rate of recovery.”
 This means that for many women, having the implants removed helped rid them of nearly all of their symptoms.

 For women with Breast implant-associated anaplastic large cell lymphoma (BIA-ALCL), treatment will involve surgery to remove the implants and any infected tissue and possibly even chemotherapy and radiation.